-- 3.10 An entity shall present a complete set of financial statements (including comparative information see paragraph 3.14) at least annually.
-When the end of an entity's reporting period changes and the annual financial statements are presented for a period longer or shorter than one year, the entity shall disclose the following: - (a) that fact. - (b) the reason for using a longer or shorter period. - (c) the fact that comparative amounts presented in the financial statements (including the related notes) are not entirely comparable.
+- 3.10 An entity shall present a complete set of financial statements (including comparative information as set out in paragraph 3.14) at least annually.
+When the end of an entity's reporting period changes and the annual financial statements are presented for a period longer or shorter than one year, the entity shall disclose the following: - (a) that fact; - (b) the reason for using a longer or shorter period; and - (c) the fact that comparative amounts presented in the financial statements (including the related notes) are not entirely comparable.